dfinity/portal/docs/developer-docs/quickstart/windows-wsl.md

 ## Installing DFX

-Once you have WSL installed, please follow [Installing tools](hello10mins#1-installing-tools) to install `dfx`.
+Once you have WSL installed, you can install `dfx` within your WSL Linux terminal as described in [Installing the SDK](../build/install-upgrade-remove).

 ## Troubleshooting

 ### Node.js is not properly installed
 WSL 2 has node.js `10.x.x` installed by default.
-But the latest `dfx` requires node.js `16.0.0` or higher, please check [Node.js](hello10mins#12-nodejs) for more information.
+But the latest `dfx` requires node.js `16.0.0` or higher, please check [Node.js](hello10mins#nodejs) for more information.

 ### Permission Denied when running `dfx start`
-Projects created from `dfx` need to be on the Linux Filesystem instead of the Windows Filesystem.
+Projects created from `dfx` need to be on the Linux filesystem instead of the Windows filesystem.
 Usually `cd ~` or `cd $HOME` in the WSL terminal will bring you to the home directory, and creating projects in there should work.